 - Does the attorney listen well?

-- Does the attorney understand your problem or will he or she have to do research to answer your questions?
+- Does the attorney understand your problem or will he or she have to do a lot of research to answer your questions?
 (Yes, you'll pay for the research time.)

 - Can the attorney explain the law and how it applies to your case in a way that's easy to understand?